Hippeastrum: how to care for them, and keep them flowering year after year

 There are few species available to buy but the one that is most easily obtained in the UK is the Brazilian species Hippeastrum papilio, more commonly known as the butterfly amaryllis.
 The pointed petals are creamy green with delicate markings of burgundy.
 Stunning in its own way and a reminder that nature often knows best.

-14 of the best amaryllis to grow
+The best amaryllis to grow

 The huge, rich-pink flowers with wide petals make this amaryllis really stand out.
 Often producing two stems, this cultivar has all the characteristics expected from the Galaxy Group.
 60cm.
 AGM.
 RHS H2.